vpfaiz/EmailArea/README.md

 Useful information
 ------------------
-- Your TextArea's ID and name will be changed, item will be hidden ($.hide) and a new text area with same ID and name will be created for use in forms.
-The control will also copy styles from your TextArea item (most of them).
+- Your TextArea will be hidden and replaced by EmailArea control in UI but the good emails list (CSV) will be set on your TextArea itself.
+The EmailArea control will also copy styles from your TextArea item (most of them).
 - It uses a code (function isValidEmail) from SO user **aSeptik (http://stackoverflow.com/a/2855946/82961)** for email validation.
 You may want to change this with your own function (even change it to validate something other than email)